abbaslab-va/AbbasCentral/README.md

 ## Experiment metadata

 This is a structure that accompanies the BehDat object array generated from select_experiment.
 It contains fields:

     subjects - a 1xS cell array with names of each of the S subjects in the experiment path - a string to the local directory that houses the experimental data experimenter - The name of the experimenter (set up in config file)

 ## BehDat Properties

+    info - a structure containing subfields:
-    name - The subject's name.
-Will match one of the subjects in metadata.subjects baud - Sampling rate of the neural aquisition hardware frames - Number of samples captured in the neural session spikes - a structure containing subfields:
+        > name - The subject's name.
+Will match one of the subjects in metadata.subjects
+        > baud - Sampling rate of the neural aquisition hardware
+        > samples - Number of samples captured in the neural session spikes - a structure containing subfields:
         > times - a 1xN cell array of spike times, where N is the number of neurons
         > regions - 1xN cell array of brain regions of the single units